7 Best Centerpin Rods Of 2025

 GUIDE TIP: Float fishing rods are long and a pain in the ass when walking through the bush or when putting them in your vehicle.

-When I am traveling through the thick bush, I will break my rod in half, which is one reason why I like two pieces rods, and then I like to use cushioned rod wraps like the Okuma Wraps seen in the picture to make sure that all pieces stay tight together and secure which will help prevent damage.
+When I am traveling through the thick bush, I will break my rod in half, which is one reason why I like two-piece rods, and then I like to use cushioned rod wraps like the Okuma Wraps seen in the picture to make sure that all pieces stay tight together and secure which will help prevent damage.

 7 Best Centerpin Rods